MonoGame/MonoGame/Documentation/articles/getting_started/1_setting_up_your_development_environment_windows.md

 ### Install MonoGame extension for Visual Studio 2022

-To create new projects from within Visual Studio 2022, you will need to install the MonoGame extension, which can be installed from "*Extensions -> Manage Extensions*" in the Visual Studio 2022 menu bar.
+To create new MonoGame projects from within Visual Studio 2022, you will need to install the MonoGame extension, which can be installed from "*Extensions -> Manage Extensions*" in the Visual Studio 2022 menu bar.

 ![Visual Studio Extension Manager](~/images/getting_started/1_VisualStudioExtensionManager.png)